-To date, 3CDC has played a direct role in nearly $1.7 billion in development projects in downtown Cincinnati and the adjacent neighborhood of Over-the-Rhine.
-This investment has yielded 207 buildings restored, 49 new buildings constructed, 17 acres of restored civic space, two civic buildings restored, as well as the creation of 2,303 residential units, 156 hotel rooms, three comprehensive residential and service facilities for the homeless with 345 beds, 1,356,708 square feet of commercial space, and 5,918 parking spaces.
+To date, 3CDC has played a direct role in over $1.7 billion in development projects in downtown Cincinnati and the adjacent neighborhood of Over-the-Rhine.
+This investment has yielded 209 buildings restored, 49 new buildings constructed, 17 acres of restored civic space, two civic buildings restored, as well as the creation of 2,303 residential units, 156 hotel rooms, three comprehensive residential and service facilities for the homeless with 345 beds, 1,358,711 square feet of commercial space, and 5,918 parking spaces.

 In completing this work, the organization's staff has developed expertise in utilizing complex capital stacks comprised of multiple types of financing.
 In addition to traditional bank loans, 3CDC regularly uses various types of tax credits to make projects viable, including New Markets Tax Credits (NMTCs), Historic Tax Credits (HTCs) and Low-Income Housing Tax Credits (LIHTCs).
 The organization’s NMTC lending arm, the Cincinnati New Markets Fund (CNMF) has utilized $198 million in allocation across five NMTC awards to invest in projects focused on positively impacting neglected low-income residents in Cincinnati’s center city.
 Over 50 of 3CDC’s roughly 100 completed projects have received at least a portion of their funding through NMTCs.
 3CDC also manages three loan funds, Cincinnati Equity Fund (CEF), Cincinnati Equity Fund II (CEF II), and Cincinnati Equity Fund III (CEF III) which provide patient capital for investment in the organization's real estate projects.
 These revolving loan funds, comprised of an initial investment of roughly $199 million from more than a dozen major Cincinnati-based corporations, have been utilized to make 200 loans totaling $647 million in investment.

 Civic SpacesProjects that create a vibrant urban core